-Q: We recently started transitioning to managed services from a break-fix model, and we want to make sure we’ve covered all the bases when it comes to monthly contracts.
-Are there any best practices you can offer for creating an SLA?
+Q: We recently transitioned to the managed services model, and want to make sure we’ve covered our bases when it comes to monthly contracts.
+Are there any best practices you can offer for creating a Service Level Agreement (SLA)?

 Set yourself up for success

 As a best practice, have more than one backup completed within your RPO time-frame.
 This way you can still deliver on your promise even if there are errors in one of the backups.
 Before signing on the new client, make sure that you can meet your commitments if a disaster recovery situation occurs.

 Everyone plays a role in a successful service level agreement

 While an SLA does a great job outlining what you do for your client, it is also an agreement on what you expect from them.
 For example, some MSPs specify that their customers are responsible for leaving their laptops on at the end of the night so that backups can take place.
 With cyber threats becoming more sophisticated, you may even want to require your SMB’s employees to complete a yearly security training course.

 While an SLA does a great job outlining what you do for your client, it is also an agreement on what you expect from them.

 Another thing you want to be clear on is payment.
 What is the rate you’ll charge, and when will payments be due?
 If a customer doesn’t pay in so many days, will you try an alternate credit card you have on file?
 Will you suspend accounts after 60 days of missing payments?